 Make sure the litter tray is kept clean at all times.

-The weaning process can begin around 4-5 weeks of age.
-Start out slowly by mixing baby food (check the ingredients to make sure the food contains no onion as this is toxic to cats) canned or dry cat food in with some kitten formula.
+The weaning process starts from 4-5 weeks of age.
+Begin slowly by mixing baby food (check the ingredients to make sure the food contains no onion as this is toxic to cats) canned or dry cat food in with some kitten formula.
 Not all kittens will take to food immediately, so patience is important.
-Introduce a small amount initially.
-You can introduce solids either by placing a small amount of food on your finger or in a cat bowl.
+Introduce a small amount initially by placing a small amount of food on your finger or in a cat bowl.
 As the kitten eats more solid food, gradually decrease the amount of formula he has.

 It is important to ensure the orphaned kitten is parasite free.
 Fleas and worms can cause anaemia, which can lead to death.
 Remove fleas using a flea comb.
 Seek veterinary advice on products which can be used on very young kittens to treat both fleas and intestinal worms.